bruceoutdoors/OGLMan/README.md

 OGLMan ("OpenGL Manager") is a bunch of convenience classes that ease the management of shaders, buffers and meshes in the modern shader based OpenGL.
 I created these to help me understand how OpenGL works.

-This program is tested with Windows 8.1 and MinGW 4.8.
+This program is tested with Windows 8.1 (MinGW 4.8) and Manjaro Linux XFCE.

 Uses modified Obj reader code from http://www.opengl-tutorial.org/